AbdulWahab303/delta-demo2/README.md

 # New project

-this is project from local system added some changes in the project.
+this is project from local system. added some changes in the project.